bihani-g/fce/README.md

 # Calibration Error Estimation Using Fuzzy Binning

-This repository contains code and analyses for the paper ["Calibration Error Estimation Using Fuzzy Binning"](https://arxiv.org/abs/2305.00543).
+This repository contains code and implementation for the paper ["Calibration Error Estimation Using Fuzzy Binning"](https://arxiv.org/abs/2305.00543).

 ## About fuzzy-binning